OpenMined/opus/README.md

             * For example, if we return "birthdate", we should include "as verified by Facebook and LinkedIn"
             * In case of conflicting information, we should return multiple results with the source of each ![#1589F0](https://placehold.it/15/1589F0/000000?text=+)

-* Easily deployable server to distribute the trust accross more than one hosting platform
+* Easily deployable server to distribute the trust across more than one hosting platform
     * The separate hosts will not communicate in any way.
 Therefore, if a user has linked many accounts to host A, then they would have to repeat that process on host B in order to utilize SSO with host B.
     * Assume each deployment will be utilizing its own database for storing user SSO-related data and credentials
     * Dockerize the application(s) for ease of deploy with thorough deployment instructions